wjsutton/wjsutton/README.md

   <img src="https://img.youtube.com/vi/2sPJfxeoJ90/maxresdefault.jpg" align="right" width ="40%">
 </a>

-Over the last few years I've been very keen to not just understand what AI can do but build some actually useful applications of it.
-Whilst AI has opened up a lot of new opportunities and quick ways to get started, there's still immense value in a well engineered data pipeline to deliver on stakeholder requirements.
+Over the last few years, I’ve been keen not only to understand what AI can do but also to build genuinely useful applications.
+While AI has opened many new opportunities and quick ways to get started, there is still immense value in a well-engineered data pipeline that delivers on stakeholder requirements.

 - **Chat with your data** on Tableau Server using the [Tableau LangChain Starter Kit](https://github.com/TheInformationLab/tableau_langchain_starter_kit)
 - **Ace Tableau’s Data Analyst exam** with my custom OpenAI GPT: [Tableau Certified DA GPT](https://github.com/wjsutton/tableau_certified_da_gpt)